learnbyexample/Python_Basics/Functions.md

 ```

 * Triple quoted comment describing function purpose is a usually followed guideline
-* To avoid distraction from example code, docstrings for programs and functions won't be generally used in this material
+* To avoid distraction from example code, docstrings for programs and functions won't be generally used in this tutorial
-    * Example usage will be discussed briefly in a separate chapter
+    * See [Docstrings](./Docstrings.md) chapter for examples and discussion

 ```python
 def num_square(num):